Local and global structure of connections on nonarchimedean curves: Berkovich curves

 To show that the functions $s_i(M,S,\cdot)$ can be computed using some triangulation, we use the following criterion. \begin{lemma} Let $T$ be a triangulation containing $S$ with the following properties. \begin{enumerate} \item[(a)] The set $\Gamma_T$ meets every connected component of $X \setminus \Gamma_S$.
 In particular, the retraction $\pi_T$ exists (see Remark~\ref{R:retract}). \item[(b)] Along each edge of $\Gamma_T$, the functions $\log s_i(M,S,\cdot)$ are affine for $i=1,\dots,n$. \item[(c)] For each $x \in T$, for $i=1,\dots,m(x)$, the slope of $\log s_i(M,S,\cdot)$ along any nonskeletal branch of $X$ at $x$ is $0$. \end{enumerate} Then for $i=1,\dots,n$, $\log s_i(M,S,\cdot)$ factors as the retraction $\pi_{T}$ followed by a piecewise affine function on $\Gamma_{T}$. \end{lemma} \begin{proof} Note that (b) implies that (c) holds also for $x \in \Gamma_T$ by Proposition~\ref{P:variation}(c,d).
 We may thus deduce the claim using Lemma~\ref{L:variation0 convexity} (applied after enlarging $K$ to turn a virtual open disc into a true open disc) and Lemma~\ref{L:affine at higher genus}. \end{proof}

-We then obtain the following generalization of Theorem~\ref{T:strict skeleton}, which recovers the main results of \cite{baldassarri-kedlaya, pulita-poineau2, pulita-poineau}. \begin{theorem} There exists a triangulation $T$ containing $S$, which is strict if $S$ is, such that $\Gamma_T$ meets every connected component of $X \setminus \Gamma_S$ (so the retraction $\pi_T$ exists by Remark~\ref{R:retract}) and each function $\log s_i(M,S,\cdot)$ factors as $\pi_{T}$ followed by a piecewise affine function on $\Gamma_{T}$.
+We then obtain the following generalization of Theorem~\ref{T:strict skeleton}, which recovers the main results of \cite{pulita-poineau2, pulita-poineau3, pulita-poineau}. \begin{theorem} There exists a triangulation $T$ containing $S$ such that $\Gamma_T$ meets every connected component of $X \setminus \Gamma_S$ (so the retraction $\pi_T$ exists by Remark~\ref{R:retract}) and each function $\log s_i(M,S,\cdot)$ factors as $\pi_{T}$ followed by a piecewise affine function on $\Gamma_{T}$.
 In particular, the functions $s_1(M,S,x), \dots, s_n(M,S,x)$ on $X$ are continuous. \end{theorem} \begin{proof} Since $X$ is locally compact, it suffices to check the claim locally around some $x \in X$.
 If $x \notin \Gamma_S$, the claim follows from Theorem~\ref{T:strict skeleton}, so we need only consider $x \in \Gamma_S$.
 By Theorem~\ref{T:global subharmonic}(a), we can choose $T$ so that for $i=1,\dots,m(x)$, the slope of $\log s_i(M,S,\cdot)$ is 0 along each $T$-nonskeletal branch of $X$ at $x$.
 By Proposition~\ref{P:variation}(a), we may draw an open star in $\Gamma_{T}$ around $x$ such that on each edge, the functions $\log s_i(M, S,\cdot)$ are affine for $i=1,\dots,n$.
 On this star, the conditions of Lemma~\ref{L:sufficient triangulation} are satisfied, so the desired result follows. \end{proof}

-One can also change the functions to match the new triangulation without disturbing the conclusion.
-This gives a conclusion more closely matching that of \cite{baldassarri-kedlaya}. \begin{defn} We say that a triangulation $T$ is \emph{controlling} for $M$ if the functions $s_i(M,T,\cdot)$ also factor as the retraction $\pi_T$ followed by some piecewise affine functions on $\Gamma_T$.
+One can also change the functions to match the new triangulation without disturbing the conclusion. \begin{defn} We say that a triangulation $T$ is \emph{controlling} for $M$ if the functions $s_i(M,T,\cdot)$ also factor as the retraction $\pi_T$ followed by some piecewise affine functions on $\Gamma_T$.
 That is, we must be able to take $T = S$ in the conclusion of Theorem~\ref{T:global triangulation}. \end{defn}